Animorphs

 The parasites controlling human host bodies also tend to gaslight their host’s family and friends to maintain cover.
 Book #2 comes to mind, “We can’t be bothered to help you with homework anymore because you should learn yourself, sweetie.”
 (Paraphrasing)

-Also, occasionally, the Animorphs do gaslight each other.
+Also, occasionally, the Animorphs do gaslight each other, both intentionally and unintentionally.
 Jake especially struggles with this in later books because he feels like he needs to emotionally manipulate the other Animorphs to keep them doing what needs to be done.

 1 comment | Add comment